Selsdon: Rail and tram

+East Croydon station is connected to Selsdon by bus.
+(This station providing access to Gatwick airport, Luton airport, London and the South Coast.)
+Two smaller stations, Sanderstead and South Croydon are two miles from Selsdon.
+There are Tramlink stops at Gravel Hill and Coombe Lane, about 1.5 and 2 miles from the town centre respectively.

 Buses

-Selsdon is served by London Buses routes 64, 359, 412 and 433 which provide connections to Croydon Town Centre, New Addington, Purley and Thornton Heath.
+Selsdon is served by London Buses routes 64, 359, 412 and 433 which provide connections to Croydon Town Centre, New Addington, Purley, Croydon University Hospital and Thornton Heath.

-It is also served by Southdown PSV routes 409 & 411 which provide connections to Caterham, Redhill and East Grinstead.
+It is also served by Metrobus routes 409 and 411 which provide connections to Caterham, Redhill, Godstone, Lingfield and East Grinstead.

 Demography

 In the 2011 census, Selsdon and Ballards was White or White British (80.1%), Asian or Asian British (10.4%), Black or Black British (5.2%), Mixed/multiple ethnic groups (2.6%), and Other ethnic group (1%).
 The largest single ethnicity is White British (75.1%).